 In cases where the defendant – the owner of the domain name that you wish to possess – registered the domain name as their own for their own business purposes, then you may not have a successful claim.
 Cases are determined by deciding whether the defendant registered the domain name in order to sell it for a profit or simply has a similar business or brand to yours.
 For example, an apple farmer may have registered “Apple.com” for his business, and not to extort money from Apple computers.

 You may have other options to secure your domain name, instead of suing in court.
 The Internet Corporation of Assigned Names and Numbers (ICANN) has mediation and arbitration clauses that can help transfer a domain name from one party to another.
-This is an option instead of litigation, and the petitioner – you – simply presents the argument that the other domain name is similar enough to be confused with their own business.
-In addition, it must be proven that the domain owner doesn’t have a legitimate interest in the domain name.
+This is an option instead of litigation in court, and the petitioner, can present arguments that the other domain name is similar enough to be confused with the challenger’s business.
+In addition, it must be proven that the domain owner does not have a legitimate interest in the domain name.

 Proving Your Domain Infringement Case

-To ensure that you have a successful domain infringement case, your legal team will determine if it meets the standards set out in the federal Landham Act.
-This is also known as 15 U.S.C. § 1125(d), or the ACPA.
+To ensure that you have a successful domain infringement case, your legal team will determine if it meets the standards set out in the federal Lanham Act, also known as 15 U.S.C. § 1125(d), or the ACPA.
 In essence, you must be able to demonstrate that the owner of the domain name had no intention to practice business under that name, and acted in bad faith to purchase the domain.

 To show that you, the plaintiff, have a legitimate interest in the domain name, you may be asked to provide proof of your company’s trademark or brand registration.
 If the initial domain holder has approached you offering to sell the name back to you, then you’ll need to show proof of those interactions, as well.